 Registered nurse prescribing in diabetes health

-Registered nurses prescribing in diabetes health are designated prescribers with a condition in their scope of practice.
+Registered nurses prescribing in diabetes health are ‘designated’ prescribers with a condition in their scope of practice.
 The condition states “may only prescribe in diabetes health under supervision of a medical practitioner”.
-They may prescribe in diabetes health from the medicines list for registered nurses practising in primary health and specialty teams 2016.

 RN prescribing in Diabetes Health Recertification Audit Requirements

 Every year registered nurses prescribing in diabetes health are required to provide evidence that they have maintained continuing competence, when they apply for their practising certificate.

 - Professional Development – a minimum of 20 hours of professional development activities relating to prescribing practice over the past three years.